JulissaDantes/ceramic-playground/README.md

 - [X] Filter data using composeDB.

 - [ ] Create way of detecting if model exists before compiling/deploying it.
-- [ ] Create script to call the function from the previous checkbox and if it doesnt exist compile, deploy, and create the runtime version of the model
+- [ ] Create script to call the function from the previous checkbox and if it doesn't exist compile, deploy, and create the runtime version of the model